-The operating expenses of the Board decreased by \$41,552, or 6.43%, primarily due to decreases in legal costs, depreciation expense and the OPEB-related expenses in the current year; and recovery of bad debt expense related to civil penalties.
-These decreases were partially offset by increases in computer services and civil penalties remitted to the State.
+The operating expenses of the Board increased by \$1,228 or 0.20%, primarily due to salaries, and the OPEB-related expenses in the current year.
+These increases were offset by decreases in general office related expenses, including postage expenses, accounting services, and other contracted services.

-The deficit in unrestricted net position at June 30, 2019 reflects the reporting requirements under GASB Statement No.75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions, which was effective for fiscal years beginning after June 15, 2017.
+The deficit in unrestricted net position at June 30, 2020 reflects the reporting requirements under GASB Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions, which was effective for fiscal years beginning after June 15, 2017.
 The Board participates in two Other Postemployment Benefit ("OPEB") plans administered by the State of North Carolina: the Retiree Health Benefit Fund ("RHBF") and the Disability Income Plan of North Carolina ("DIPNC").
-The reporting requirement reflects the liability recognized for the Board's proportionate share of the collective net RHBF liability, which was \$387,347 as of June 30, 2019, and \$478,866 as of June 30, 2018.
+The reporting requirement reflects the liability recognized for the Board's proportionate share of the collective net RHBF liability, which was \$424,621 as of June 30, 2020, and \$387,347 as of June 30, 2019.
 See Footnote 6 to the financial statements for further discussion.